 The day the atomic bomb was dropped on Hiroshima, the Japanese were angry and made the POWs do close drill before going off to work.
 The POWs had no idea why this was done.
 When they got to the mine, they noticed a guard in the tower.
 The guard was a "spotter" looking for American bombers.
 The next day, the prisoners did not have to work.
 They were told it was the birthday of the wife of the mine owner.
 The following day, the guards were gone and had left their guns, without bolts, behind.
 The POWs broke into the supply hut and ate the first good meal they had in three and one half years.
 Finally, on a radio the POWs heard the emperor announcing the Japanese surrender.

 Liberation did not take place until the POWs sent three men to find the American forces.
 As it turned out, the American Occupational Forces had no idea where the POWs were being held.
 One morning, a B-29 appeared and dropped drums with American food and cigarettes to the POWs.
 Within days, the prisoners were liberated on September 7, 1945, and sent by train to Yokohama.
-They were returned to the Philippine Islands and finally the United States.
+They were returned to the Philippine Islands.